Skip to main content

 url: SOURCE

-# same namespace as the controller.
+# It is essential to note that this secret must reside within the same namespace as the controller.

 secret: